kevinlmf/HFT_Trading_System/README.md

    → Hardware-efficient C++ execution (<1µs latency), lock-free data pipelines, and optimized memory design.

 2. **What are the best strategies to trade?**
-   → Data-driven discovery using reinforcement learning, deep learning, and statistical inference.
+   → Data-driven discovery using machine learning, statistical methods, and financial mathematics.

 ### Setup Environment
 ```bash